adrifallas12/Informatica_CDGC_Custom_Lineage_Accelerator/README.md

 ## Requirements

-Column Names: Provide the names of the columns.
-Reference IDs: Supply one reference ID from your source and target tables in Informatica CDGC.
+Column Names: Provide the names of the columns.\n Reference IDs: Supply one reference ID from your source and target tables in Informatica CDGC.

 ## Instructions